- The Pros and Cons

 In terms of mass transit, there are 4 ways to get from Heathrow Airport to Central London.

-There is the super-fast 15 min Heathrow Express to Paddington Station (most expensive).
+There is the super-fast 15 min Heathrow Express to Paddington Station (most expensive), the slightly slower Elizabeth Line commuter train, also to Paddington Station, and the super slow National Express coach bus to Victoria Station.

-Most people who opt to take the Underground to and from Heathrow Airport do so because of the cost.
+Firstly, most people who opt to take the Piccadilly Line to and from Heathrow Airport do so because of the cost.
 It is clearly the cheapest option.

 The frequency of trains is the second reason.
-Trains depart every 10 minutes or less, even during the off-peak times.
+Piccadilly Line trains depart every 10 minutes or less, even during the off-peak times, whereas the Elizabeth line only runs twice an hour.

-Trains run from 05:00 am in the morning and the last train leaves just before midnight and overnight from Friday to Saturday and Saturday to Sunday.
+Trains run from 05:00 am in the morning and the last train leaves just before midnight and overnight from Friday to Saturday and Saturday to Sunday - but there is no Sunday service on the Elizabeth Line.

 Another con is traveling with luggage.
 The Piccadilly Line trains are rather small and there are no luggage racks.